israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     `elementN`
         A JavaScript array is initialized with the given elements, except in the case where a single argument is passed to the `Array` constructor and that argument is a number (see the arrayLength parameter below).
+        Note that this special case only applies to JavaScript arrays created with the `Array` constructor, not array literals created with the bracket syntax.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.